luxonis/capture-viewer/README.md

 - `extendedDisparity` : extendedDisparity
 - `subpixelDisparity`: subpixelDisparity with the selected `subpixelValue`
 - preset mode selection: `highAccuracy` or `highDensity`
+- `output_settings` : select what streams you'd like to visualize.
+Some stream combinations might not be valid (such as choosing depth stream but not selecting left and right)
-- `filters_on`: if set to false, none of the following filters will be used
+- `use_filter_settings`: if set to false, none of the following filters will be used
   - `filters`: self-explanatory
 - `FPS`: will be applied to mono camera streams as well as the color camera
 - `num_captures` : the number of depth frames which will be saved before the capture ending